Betony at the Community Woodland (photo: Sue Ashton)

 List of 18 flowering plants recorded at the woodland in March 2022:

-Arum lily/Lords and ladies (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymiion non-scriptus), Celandine (Ranunculus ficaria), Cherry laurel (Prunus laurocerasus), Comfrey (Symphytum officinale), Cowslip (Primula veris), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Ground ivy (Glechoma hederacea), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Red campion (Silene doica), Red deadnettle (Lamium purpureum), Viburnum (Viburnum tinus), Wayfaring tree (Viburnum lantana), Wood garlic/Ransoms (Allium ursinum).
+Arum lily/Lords and ladies (Arum maculatum), Blackthorn (Prunus spinosa), Bluebell (Endymiion non-scriptus), Celandine (Ficaria verna), Cherry laurel (Prunus laurocerasus), Comfrey (Symphytum officinale), Cowslip (Primula veris), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Ground ivy (Glechoma hederacea), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Plum (Prunus domestica), Primrose (Primula vulgaris), Red campion (Silene doica), Red deadnettle (Lamium purpureum), Viburnum (Viburnum tinus), Wayfaring tree (Viburnum lantana), Wood garlic/Ransoms (Allium ursinum).

 Wood garlic/Ransoms (Allium ursinum)